-The Video below was mined from a Korean site.
+The first video below was mined from a Korean site.
 It dishes a batter-by-batter capsule review of The Great Koufax' memorable 1-0 shutout win to clinch the series for L.A.
 The creator evidently wished to highlight every out recorded as a result of Koufax' strikeouts or fielders' putouts.
 The second, which is a fairly recent inclusion on MLB's You Tube Channel, is the full deal - with pregame, play-by-play, and postgame interviews.
 Wild, wild stuff that's on the big time video site these days!

-*No "working the count," in 1960's baseball, waiting for mistake pitches, getting walks - batters were up there to swing.
-Of course, pitchers like Carlton, Pedro Martinez, Koufax hand you your ass if you try that.
+* None of that "working the count," jazz in 1960's baseball, waiting for mistake pitches, getting walks - batters were up there to swing.
+Of course, pitchers like Steve Carlton, Pedro Martinez, Koufax hand you your ass if you try that.
 My apologies to Sister Catherine, my Grade 3 teacher at St. Wenceslaus School.
 I know it is very crass grammar, in addition to lazy verb-noun association.
 Expecting to be stuck on chalkboard eraser cleanup, post-haste

-* Putouts at first, first basemen turn to sling the ball to the catcher, backing up first - doesn't happen today - believe that all started with Joe Mauer's bilateral leg weakness
+* Putouts at first, first basemen turns to sling the ball to the catcher, backing up first - doesn't happen today - believe that all started with Joe Mauer's bilateral leg weakness

-As Herb Carneal would say "...and the count rides along." - TT
+As our very own Herb Carneal would say "...and the count rides along." - TT